sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/03-basic-knowledge-exercise.md

 ### Question 11

-Convert all if-else solutions to ternary operator solutions.
+Convert a if-else solution to ternary operator solution.
 So, instead of using if-else, use the ternary operator.

 ### Question 12